 Use your judgment.
 If you have any doubts about the ID, the customer, or encounter a situation in which it does not seem reasonable to deliver alcohol or tobacco (e.g. there is a party with minors present), do not complete delivery and contact Skipcart support using the help button at the bottom of you in app screen.

-If a customer is found to be under the legal age limit, intoxicated or if the customer is not available to provide proper Id you will be asked to cancel the order this can be done by swiping “problem with this order”.
-You will also be required to dispose of the alcohol beverages or tobacco products.
+If a customer is found to be under the legal age limit, intoxicated or if the customer is not available to provide proper ID you will be asked to cancel the order this can be done by clicking “problem with this order”.
+The app will prompt you on the best next step, which may include returning the items to the store.